Maintain a school pool

 Pools at the end of their economic life

-We will not usually agree to a 10YPP that includes capital work to upgrade a pool that has come to the end of its economic life.
+We won't usually agree to a 10YPP that includes capital work to upgrade a pool that's come to the end of its economic life.

 We might make an exception based on your individual circumstances such as: